-As they get older, seniors in Minnesota naturally become higher risk drivers due to declining physical and, possibly, mental health faculties.
+As they get older, seniors in Minnesota naturally become higher-risk drivers due to declining physical and, possibly, mental health faculties.
 However, older drivers generally are safe in Minnesota.
-In fact, according to the Minnesota Office of Traffic Safety, 20.4% of all licensed drivers in 2018 were age 65 and older, but they were involved in just 15.4% of all crashes.
+According to the Minnesota Office of Traffic Safety, 20.4% of all licensed drivers in 2018 were age 65 and older.
+22.1% of all fatal Minnesota crashes in 2017 were caused by senior drivers.
 This will help keep the cost of car insurance for seniors affordable.

 Car insurance for seniors can vary based on a number of factors, including their age, so it’s a good idea to compare car insurance quotes from several Minnesota car insurance companies every year when preparing to renew a policy.